mahammadosmanov/mahammadosmanov/README.md

 Software Developer | Flutter Developer
 --------------------------------------

 I worked on variety of technologies.
-Mainly focused on Dart and Flutter tech stack.
+Mainly focused on Dart/Flutter tech stack.
 I am a developer who can approach problems analytically and find creative solutions will be an asset to any team.
 Writing clean, maintainable code and paying attention to the small details can have a significant impact on the overall quality of the app.
 Patient and have passion for learning more.

 * 🌍  I'm based in Azerbaijan, Baku
 * ✉️  You can contact me at [m.osmanov01@outlook.com](mailto:m.osmanov01@outlook.com)